O'Connell Monument: History

+Conception

 After O'Connell's death in May 1847, it was considered prudent to create a monument befitting of the man's legacy, and, if completed by 1875, could also celebrate the centenary of his birth.
+In 1864, the project was commissioned.
+This would not be the first statue of O'Connell to be raised in Ireland however, since one was already in place in Limerick and another in preparation for Ennis.
+However, as art historian Paula Murphy notes, these two commemorations "had a domestic flavour smacking almost of parochialism."
+According to Murphy:

+The monument for the central thoroughfare in the capital city carried much wider national significance, in this instance of a Catholic nature.
+This was the first Catholic figure to be given such a public commemoration, and the only statue of a Catholic erected on the streets of Dublin in the nineteenth century.
+Such was the importance of this commission that it was accompanied by a very public debate which highlights issues of Irishness and insecurity.

+Funding

-A fund was promoted by several newspapers and the hierarchy authorised church door collections to achieve this aim.
+A fund for the Dublin monument was promoted by several newspapers and the hierarchy authorised church door collections to achieve this aim.
 A committee naming itself the O'Connell Monument Committee was established following a public meeting in the Prince of Wales Hotel on Sackville Street, and adopted the resolution that "the monument would be to O'Connell in his whole character and career, from the cradle to the grave so as to embrace the whole nation."
 Sub-committees were set up in the provinces, and financial help was also received from as far away as New Zealand and South Africa.

 It was noted in the O'Connell Street Monument Report (2003) commissioned by Dublin City Council that, at the time, "the decision to commemorate Daniel O'Connell with a monument in Sackville Street was an important move away from commemorating only members of the Castle administration or the British royal family", which had been the case up until that point.
-Concurrent to the O'Connell monument drive, plans to erect a monument to Prince Albert were also underway in Dublin at the same time.